 10. Look for the pattern with the least cue-ball movement.

 Let the layout dictate your shooting order, when possible choose a pattern that incorporates stop shots and other very small position plays.
-Don't send cue ball up and down the table needlessly, work to clear one area of the table at a time to avoid positional and pocketing mishaps that can keep you from squashing your opponent.
+Don't send the cue ball up and down the table needlessly; work to clear one area of the table at a time to avoid positional and pocketing mishaps that can keep you from squashing your opponent.

 With over 3,000 pool cues, pool cue cases and billiards accessories, it's no wonder that PoolDawg is the pool player's best friend.

 As an authorized retailer of 50+ leading brands of pool cues and cue cases, PoolDawg is the ultimate billiards destination for safe, secure, guaranteed shopping.
 We've helped over 100,000 pool and billiards players find the perfect pool cues and billiards accessories just for their game.
 Our staff is filled with people who actually play pool and our mission is to make sure that every one of our customers find the gear that will help take their game to the next level.